latpong22/GoGuardian_Depose/README.md

 # GoGuardian_Depose
-# How to easily bypass GoGuardian with a DNS expolit + setup a hotspot that uses a VPN to bypass web blocks.
+# How to easily bypass GoGuardian with a DNS blocking + setup a hotspot that uses a VPN to bypass web blocks.